Dutch language lessons · Outdoors

 The experience

-We warm up with conversation as we set off on the trail (probably some very bad jokes).
+We warm up with conversation as we set off on the trail (probably with some very bad jokes).
 Fresh air and movement make language stick like Sticky the stick insect.
 Monty provides moral support throughout.

 Real vocabulary, real situations.
-Asking the dog to please behave, talking about the weather and why we choose this muddy path, describing what you see (a dog misbehaving in muddy puddles).
+Asking the dog to please behave, talking about the weather and why we chose this muddy path, describing what you see (a dog misbehaving in muddy puddles).
 By the end you'll be surprised how much you've learned.
 And how vital it is to bring old towels to clean your dog as best you can.

 About